SATs Results Explained: Everything You Need to Know

 SATs (Standard Assessment Tests) – they have proved a controversial testing system over recent years and the decision to scrap the SATs for Key Stage 1 students was widely welcomed.
+A child’s raw score is the total marks achieved on a test, while the child’s scaled score is a standardized version of the raw score.
 The changes however, will not come into effect until 2023.
 For Primary teachers looking to teach in the UK it is still necessary to have a good understanding of what is entailed.

 At Key Stage 1 (KS1) students are tested in Maths and English.
 For English this includes reading, punctuation, spelling and grammar.
 For these tests the classroom teacher marks the majority of work with some moderation completed by the local authority.